 that there are 3 possible modes for NB-IoT: in-band, in guard bands and standalone deployment and that NB-IoT is included in the ETSI harmonised standard EN 301 908 [25];

-;
+that AAS MFCN systems should not claim more protection than provided to non-AAS MFCN systems;

 that in EU/EFTA countries the radio equipment that is under the scope of this Decision shall comply with the Radio Equipment Directive (2014/53/EU) [20].
 Conformity with the essential requirements of the Radio Equipment Directive may be demonstrated by compliance with the applicable harmonised European standard(s) or by using the other conformity assessment procedures set out in the Radio Equipment Directive.